-Other than the eight basic strategies based on the graph types shown in fig. 5, it is possible to define mesh- and collection-type instructions.
-A mesh is traced by collecting all components directly or indirectly connected to a starting component.
+Other than the seven basic strategies based on the graph types shown in fig. 7, it is possible to define pattern-type instructions.
+A pattern is traced by joining any number of connected components.
 This makes it more open-ended than instructions based on the typically very precise basic strategies.
-A collection is not traced by itself at all.
-Rather, it functions as a way to combine various tracing targets under one label.
+A collection functions as a way to combine various tracing targets under one label.
 A collection may have any number of components and those components are not required to share any specific qualities.